os-climate/sostrades-dev-tools/docs/source/developer_manual.md

 - `possible_values` : for string, possible values list of the variable. the possible values will be checked by a data integrity method
 - `optional` : A boolean flag that makes a variable optional to fill in the GUI
 - `editable` : A boolean flag that makes a variable editable or not in the GUI.
 By default input and coupling variables are editable, outputs are not.
-- `structuring` : A boolean flag that that defines a structuring variable, indicating its impact on the configuration of the wrapper or other variables within the wrapp.
-For instance, it may be used for an assumption flag, and when activated, it creates new variables.
+- `structuring` : A boolean flag that that defines a structuring variable, indicating its impact on the configuration of the wrapper or other variables of the process.
+For instance, it may be used for an assumption flag, and when activated, it creates new variables (cf. Section 2.4).

 #### Dataframe descriptor
 Here is an example dataframe descriptor.
 For each column you declare a tuple which defines: